 Fig. 2.
 Schematic representation of the DifERS architecture.
-The inputs are 64×64 -pixel (320 km × 320 km) brightness temperature fields, specifically, 10 fields corresponding to the 10 channels of SSMI/S at time t, and 13 fields corresponding to ABI brightness temperature at 10.3 μm at times (t-30min, t-25min, t-20min, ..., t+30min).
-The outputs are 64×64 -pixel hourly precipitation maps (precipitation height accumulated from t-30min to t+30min).
+The inputs are 64×64 -pixel (320×320 km) brightness temperature fields, specifically, ten fields corresponding to the ten channels of SSMI/S at time t, and 13 fields corresponding to ABI brightness temperature at 10.3 μ m at times (t - 30, t - 25, t - 20, ..., t + 30 min).
+The outputs are 64×64 -pixel hourly precipitation maps (precipitation height accumulated from t - 30 to t + 30 min).
 For each observed scene, 128 precipitation maps are sampled from the model.

-the ensemble members and the MRMS truth is also analyzed to evaluate the ability of DifERS to properly localize precipitation features.
-The evaluation dataset, disjoint from the training dataset, comprises 486 precipitation scenes of dimensions 64×64 pixels at 5 km resolution.
+to the MRMS fields is verified in terms of the distribution of precipitation intensities and of the multiscale variance and spatial autocovariance through the Fourier power spectrum.
+The ensemble mean is considered to be equivalent to a Bayesian posterior mean estimate and is evaluated against the MRMS "truth" in terms of mse and coefficient of linear correlation.
+The Fourier spectral coherence between the ensemble members and the MRMS truth is also analyzed to evaluate the ability of DifERS to properly localize precipitation features.
+The evaluation dataset, disjoint from the training dataset, comprises 486 precipitation scenes of dimensions 64×64 pixels at 5-km resolution.

-Coincident precipitation fields from two operational satellite products, the MW-based SSMI/S-GPROF V7 product [45] and the IR-based PERSIANN-CCS product [46] are also evaluated against MRMS over the same set of precipitation scenes.
-The PERSIANN-CSS and SSMI/S-GPROF fields are both reprojected on the 5 km grid of the DifERS outputs for the evaluation, their original nominal resolutions being respectively 4 km and 38 km.
+Coincident precipitation fields from two operational satellite products, the MW-based SSMI/S-GPROF V7 product [45] and the IR-based PERSIANN-CCS product [46], are also evaluated against MRMS over the same set of precipitation scenes.
+The PERSIANN-CSS and SSMI/S-GPROF fields are both reprojected on the 5-km grid of the DifERS outputs for the evaluation, their original nominal resolutions being, respectively, 4 and 38 km.
 The temporal resolution of PERSIANN-CCS is one hour.
-However, it should be noted that the PERSIANN-CCS estimates are temporal integrals corresponding to calendar hours (from X:00 GMT to X+1:00 GMT), and therefore don't perfectly match the one-hour period centered on the time t of the SSMI/S overpass.
-GPROF estimates are perdesign estimates of the instantaneous precipitation intensity at time t; they are however generally considered to be fairly representative of the 20-min-to-1-h integrated precipitation intensity [3], [21].
-Including PERSIANN-CSS and SSMI/S-GPROF in the evaluation allows to define baseline targets for the expected accuracy of DifERS.
-It should be noted that, while in its present setup DifERS is trained to reproduce MRMS precipitation maps in southeastern US specifically, PERSIANN-CSS and GPROF are optimized for global performance.
+However, it should be noted that the PERSIANN-CCS estimates are temporal integrals corresponding to calendar hours (from X:00 GMT to X + 1:00GMT), and therefore do not perfectly match the one hour centered on the time t of the SSMI/S overpass.
+GPROF estimates are per-design estimates of the instantaneous precipitation intensity at time t; they are, however, generally considered to be fairly representative of the 20-min-to-1-h integrated precipitation intensity [3], [21].
+Including PERSIANN-CSS and SSMI/S-GPROF in the evaluation allows us to define baseline targets for the expected accuracy of DifERS.
+It should be noted that, while in its present setup, DifERS is trained to reproduce MRMS precipitation maps in the southeastern US specifically, PERSIANN-CSS and GPROF are optimized for global performance.